-Analysis of FY 2019 Results
+Analysis of FY 2020 Results

-The analysis below presents the "Change in Net Assets Before Other Items" for the year ended June 30, 2019.
-This amount (i.e. the \$103.6 million deficit shaded below) can be found in the Statement of Activities and Changes in Net Assets under the caption "Change in Net Assets Before Other Items" in the "Without Donor Restrictions" column (the actual amount is (\$103,630,511) which has been rounded to (\$103.6) million in the presentation below).
+The analysis below presents the "Change in Net Assets Before Other Items" for the year ended June 30, 2020.
+This amount (i.e. the \$31.1 million surplus shaded below) can be found in the Statement of Activities and Changes in Net Assets under the caption "Change in Net Assets Before Other Items" in the "Without Donor Restrictions" column (the actual amount is (\$31,127,962) which has been rounded to \$31.1 million in the presentation below).
 We believe that the analysis presented below provides a meaningful disclosure of results after adjusting for the impact of items that are non-recurring in nature.

-(in millions) FY 2019
+(in millions) FY 2020

-Change in Net Assets Before Other Items \$(103.6)
+Change in Net Assets Before Other Items \$ 31.1

 Non-Recurring Items

-A Risk Insurance and Welfare Benefits Trust experience 106.7
+A Risk Insurance and

+Welfare Benefits Trust experience (22.4)

-Investment Gains (includes investment income) (.4)
+Investment Gains (includes investment income)

-A Deposit and Loan Program experience .7
+A Deposit and Loan Program experience 0.2

-В Net Gain on the Sale of Real Estate (4.7)
+B Net Gain on the Sale of Real Estate and Terminated

+Б Affiliation (12.5)

-C Legal and professional fees 2.5
+C Legal and professional fees 1.7

-Recurring Surplus including Depreciation Expense 1.2
+Recurring Surplus including Depreciation Expense (1.9)

-Depreciation expense 1.6
+Depreciation expense 2.0

-Recurring Surplus excluding Depreciation Expense \$ 2.8
+Recurring Surplus excluding Depreciation Expense \$ 0.1

-- A The experience of the Risk Insurance and Welfare Benefits Trusts and the Deposit and Loan Program Trust is the change in net assets before other items and should be considered separately and treated as non-recurring.
-The assets in these trusts are not available for general operating needs. - In September 2018, the Archdiocese closed on the sale of the Newman Center property providing ministry to Drexel University and University of Pennsylvania communities.
-The net gain represents the net proceeds remaining to OFS after the disposition of funds for constructions cost and the establishment of a "quasi endowment" necessary to continue the Newman Center Ministry.
-Also included in the net gain is approximately \$700,000 from the sale of land located in West Chester. - Primarily includes legal and professional fees incurred related to the following, as of June 30, 2019: Sproul Road (\$85,000), the Cathedral Block (\$156,000), the Newman Center property serving the University of Pennsylvania and Drexel University Catholic Communities (\$20,000), and the Federal Grand Jury investigation (\$2,225,000).
+The experience of the Risk Insurance and Welfare Benefits Trusts and the Deposit and Loan Program Trust should be considered separately and treated as non-recurring.
+The assets in these trusts are not available for general operating needs.

+- B In June 2020, the Archdiocese entered into an agreement terminating the affiliation of Saint John Vianney Center ("SJVC") with the Archdiocese and converted SJVC into a nonprofit corporation governed by a self-perpetuating board.
+The Archdiocese received consideration for entering into this agreement in the amount of \$12,000,000, all of which was recognized as a gain on the terminated affiliation.
+Also included in the net gain is approximately \$500,000 from land located in Delaware County. - c Primarily includes legal and professional fees incurred related to the following, as of June 30, 2020: Sproul Road (\$155,000), the Cathedral Block (\$61,000), and the Federal Grand Jury investigation (\$1,530,000).

 The "Recurring Surplus excluding Depreciation Expense" caption above represents what we refer to as our "core" (excludes items of a non-recurring nature and depreciation) operating result.
+We do however recognize the uncertainty around the pandemic's impact on our "core" operating results and are closely monitoring the COVID-19 impact on OFS.
+Although the full impact of COVID-19 cannot yet be determined, we anticipate a decline in the assessment income OFS receives from parishes and a decrease in interest and investment income.